rahulvr29/3D-Box-Background/readme.md

 ## Welcome! 👋

-Thanks for checking out this IMAGE CAROUSEL coding project.
+Thanks for checking out this 3D Box Background coding project.

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**